ZenanH/MaterialPointSolver.jl/README.md

 }
 ```
 > [!CAUTION]
-> This is the latest version of `MaterialPointSover.jl`, After the article was published, we released many new features and achieved significant performance improvements.
-We are currently actively working on completing the documentation.
-If possible, you can directly review the source code.
+> This repo is the LATEST version of `MaterialPointSover.jl`.
+After the article was published, we released many new features and achieved significant performance improvements.
+Please move to [https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper](https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper) for the code used in the paper.
-> If you want to see the examples in the paper, please move to [https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper](https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper).

 ## Acknowledgement 👍